vanhung4499/x1c6-clover-hackintosh/README.md

 ## Installation

-When I use X1C6 Opencore EFI from [Tylernguyen repos](https://github.com/tylernguyen/x1c6-hackintosh), Windows crash after 2 minutes, so I switched from opencore to clover.
+When I use X1C6 Opencore EFI from [Tylernguyen repos](https://github.com/tylernguyen/x1c6-hackintosh), Windows crash after 2 minutes, so I switch from opencore to clover.

 All ACPI files are taken from his repos, I modified some hotpatch.

-Please follow his guide to install macOS to SSD!
+**Generate your SMBIOS Serial Number after install macOS, recommend use Clover Configurator to edit config.plist!**

 ## Credits